Studying at home

 - Look at or write a case study to help the topic come to life

 - Flashcards can be created using notes or visuals

-- After reading, writing out the content in your own words, or as you would explain the information to a small child, can simplify topics and make them easier to remember
+- After reading, writing out the content in your own words, or as you would explain it to a small child.
+This can simplify topics and make them easier to remember

 - Watch YouTube videos, documentaries or listen to podcasts related to the subject.